Huang-CL/Magrathea/README.md

 On Ubuntu systems, the gsl package can also be installed from the Ubuntu repository using `sudo apt-get install libgsl23 libgsl-dev gsl-bin`.

-On Windows systems, we suggest the [cyqwin terminal](https://www.cygwin.com/).
-Include package 'gsl' upon installation.
-We suggest including all packages in devel, science, math, and python along with a text editor.
+On Windows systems, we suggest using WSL and following the above isntructions.

 If an error message like "error while loading shared libraries: libgsl.so.23: cannot open shared object file: No such file or directory" is reported when running the code, add `export LD_LIBRARY_PATH=/usr/local/lib` (directory of gsl library files) to the `.bashrc` file, or add `setenv LD_LIBRARY_PATH /usr/local/lib` to the `.cshrc` file.